sergiyyatsunenko/hello-world/README.md

 ## About Me

-I am currently studying at **Kharkiv National University of Economics** since 2024, specializing in **122**.
+I am currently studying at **Kharkiv National University of Economics** since 2024, specializing in **122 "Computer Science"**.
 Despite the challenges posed by the war, I chose this university to further my education.

 ### Skills
 - Basic knowledge of **HTML**, **CSS** and **C++**